eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

 v23.3.0 of eccenca Corporate Memory Control adds the following new features:

+-   `project variable` command group
+    -   `create` command - create a new project variable
+    -   `delete` command - delete a project variable
+    -   `get` command - get the value or other data of a project variable
+    -   `list` command - list available project variables
+    -   `update` command - update data of an existing project variable
+-   `admin workspace python open` command
+    -   Open a package pypi.org page in the browser
+-   `admin workspace python list` command
+    -   `--available` option lists published packages
+-   `admin workspace python uninstall` command
+    -   `--all` option clean ups the whole python environment
--   `dataset update` command:
+-   `dataset update` command
-    -   used to update the configuration of an existing dataset.
+    -   Update the configuration of an existing dataset
+-   `workflow execute` command
+    -   `--progress` option to show a execution progress bar
+    -   more debug info when polling for workflow info
--   `admin store bootstrap` command:
+-   `admin store bootstrap` command
-    -   `--remove` option added, to delete existing bootstrap data if present.
+    -   `--remove` option to delete bootstrap data
--   `project create` command now allows to provide metadata when creating a new project:
+-   `project create` command
-    -   `--label` option, to provide a name to the new project.
+    -   `--label` option to give a label for the created project
-    -   `--description` option, to provide a project description.
+    -   `--description` option to give a description for the created project

 v23.3.0 of eccenca Corporate Memory Control introduces the following changes:

--   `post_resource` to use generator content.
+-   Upgrade to `click` v8 (see Migration Notes).
+-   Upgrade to debian 12 based image: `3.11.6-slim-bookworm`

 ## Migration Notes